UnitedPenguin/PubMed-Automatic-Research/README.md

 # PubMed Research Button (Tampermonkey Script)
-Get up to date, accurate information on any topic for the formost expeerts in the field!
+Get up to date, accurate information on any topic for the foremost expeerts in the field!

 # Features